 The model calculates import and export tons, import and export value, and import and export allocated cost.
-This information allows for the calculation of total tons and total cost, allowing for the derivation of the desired metrics at the class and total level.
-The model can thus deliver a high level of detail on individual vessel, class, and commodity level totals and costs.
+This information allows for the calculation of total tons and total cost at the vessel class and call level.
+The model can thus deliver a high level of detail on individual vessel, class, and commodity volumes and transportation costs.

 Either all or a portion of the at-sea costs are associated with the subject port, depending on whether the vessel call is a partial or full load.
 The at-sea cost allocation procedure is implemented within the HarborSym Monte-Carlo processing kernel and utilizes the estimated total trip cargo (ETTC) field from the vessel call information along with import tonnage and export tonnage.
-In all cases the ETTC is the user's best estimate of total trip cargo.
+In all cases, the ETTC is the user's best estimate of total trip cargo.
 Within the CLT, the ETTC field is estimated as cargo on board the vessel at arrival plus cargo on board the vessel at departure, in tons.
 ETTC can also be expressed as: